 Leading Off: Father's Day tributes, Nats streak, Yanks skid

-Arizona Diamondbacks' David Peralta celebrates a win with his teammates following the ninth inning of a baseball game against the Philadelphia Phillies, Saturday, June 17, 2017, in Philadelphia.
+Los Angeles Angels' Eric Young Jr. watches an RBI single during the third inning of the team's baseball game against the New York Yankees, Wednesday, June 14, 2017, in Anaheim, Calif.
 Arizona Diamondbacks' David Peralta celebrates a win with his teammates following the ninth inning of a baseball game against the Philadelphia Phillies, Saturday, June 17, 2017, in Philadelphia.

 Add your comments below